joseaverde/joseaverde/README.md

 #### 🔭 I’m currently working on
 - A Terminal User Interface library called Malef written in Ada
-- Bindings for Malef in C and Python
+- A GUI toolkit written in Ada with SDL, OpenGL and Cairo
-- A videogame for the GBA written in Ada and Forth
+- A videogame for the GBA written in Ada.
 - An agent for Telegram written in Python

 <!-- #### 🌱 I’m currently learning